BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [*1-3: Warband deploys here*]

-[SCENARIO 10 — HEIRLOOM OF AGES PAST]
+[SCENARIO 10 â€” HEIRLOOM OF AGES PAST]

 [*Buried somewhere upon the field of battle is a long-forgotten heirloom of ages past.
 Having narrowed down its location, the two armies now